Doubling Down

 Doubling for the full amount is optimal because it increases your expectation in this favourable spot.
 To continue with the example, your overall wager would become £20 with a main bet of £10.

 When doubling on 11 against the ten, the players’ winning percentage drops from 56% to 54%.
-This is because they cannot take more than one card after the double and would sometimes get stuck with lousy low totals like 12 or 13.
-It follows that your profits would be 54 x £20 = £1,080 whereas your losses will equal 46 x £20 = £920.
-This translates into £160 in net profits, or £40 more than the expectation hitting yields.
+This is because they cannot take more than one card after the double and would sometimes get stuck with low totals like 12 or 13.
+It follows that your profits would be 54 x £20 = £1,080 whereas your losses would equal 46 x £20 = £920.
+This translates into £160 in net profits, or £40 more than the expectation that hitting yields.

-Now, let’s examine the value of doubling for less than the full amount of your original £10 wager, or £2.5, for example.
-This time, you will win approximately 54 x £12.5 = £675 and lose 46 x £12.5 = £575.
+Now, let’s examine the value of doubling for less than the full amount of your original £10 wager, say £2.50, for example.
+This time, you will win approximately 54 x £12.50 = £675 and lose 46 x £12.50 = £575.
 In this case, your net profit drops to £100.
 This is £20 less than hitting’s expectation and £60 less than doubling for your full wager.

 Doubling down for less may prove beneficial for tournament blackjack players, particularly during the final hand of the tournament.
 However, basic strategy players who play against the house should always double down for the full amount of their wagers.